nishantsakesh/nishantsakesh/README.md

+Here's a concise and simple GitHub profile "About" section:
-- 👋 Hi, I’m @nishantsakesh
+ Hi, I’m @nishantsakesh
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+ I’m interested in Data Science and Machine Learning I’m looking to collaborate on Data Analysis and AI projects How to reach me:
 email: nishantsakesh@gmail.com
 instagram: @nishantsakesh
+linkedin: linkedin.com/in/nishantsakesh

 <!---
 nishantsakesh/nishantsakesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.